yjxiong/temporal-segment-networks/README.md

 ### Video-level testing
 [[back to top](#temporal-segment-networks-tsn)]

 We provide a Python framework to run the testing.
-For the benchmark datasets, we will test average accuracy on the testing splits.
+For the benchmark datasets, we will measure average accuracy on the testing splits.
 We also provide the facility to analyze a single video.

 Generally, to test on the benchmark dataset, we can use the scripts `eval_net.py` and `eval_scores.py`.